oldhawaii/oldhawaii-metadata/README.md

   * Need to add read digital assets of type audio
   * Need to add update digital assets of type audio
   * Need to add delete digital assets of type audio
+  * Need to add delete source organization confirmation dialog
   * ~~Need to add csrf token to metatag for digital assets post request~~
   * ~~Need to add create source organization~~
   * ~~Need to add read source organization~~
   * ~~Need to add update source organization~~
   * ~~Need to add csrf token to metatag for source put/post requests~~
-  * Need to add delete source organization
+  * ~~Need to add delete source organization~~
   * Need to cleanup registration process
   * Need to add user roles
   * Need to add auto-complete for source organization